Forthcoming elections

 Information about forthcoming elections.

-Elections will be taking place on Thursday 2 May 2024 to elect the Police and Crime Commissioner for Surrey.
+Elections will be taking place on Thursday, 4 July 2024 to elect the Member of Parliament for Surrey Heath Constituency.

 Key dates and deadlines